bezosonfleek/AWS-Cloud-Projects/Cloud-Migration/README.md

 ```

 Note: Ensure outbound TCP ports 443 (for control communication) and 1500 (for block data streaming) are fully whitelisted on your local network firewall before executing the agent.

+---

+## 6. Cutover Validation & Fallback Procedures

+Before live traffic redirection, execute continuous validation testing across the following three checkpoints.
+All three must pass cleanly before public DNS records are touched.

+### AWS Target Group Routing Validation
+Verify that each EC2 instance registered behind the Application Load Balancer is returning a healthy status in the AWS Target Group console.
+Confirm that routing rules correctly distribute requests to the `02-app-backend` compute layer and that no targets are in a draining or unhealthy state.

+### Security Group Ingress Boundary Verification
+Audit all Security Group inbound rules against the intended network topology.
+Confirm that:
+* The public-facing ALB accepts inbound traffic on ports 80 and 443 only.
+* The `02-app-backend` and `06-bg-worker` instances are reachable exclusively from within the private application subnet — not from the public internet.
+* The `03-database-srv` RDS instance accepts connections only from the private app subnet CIDR, with no public accessibility enabled.
+* The `05-msg-queue` ElastiCache endpoint is locked to internal VPC traffic only.

+### Production Database Parity Checking
+Prior to cutover, run a row-count and checksum comparison between the live Proxmox `03-database-srv` PostgreSQL instance and the target Amazon RDS instance to confirm transactional consistency.
+Verify that the final replicated snapshot contains no missing tables, orphaned foreign keys, or sequence drift on primary key columns.

+### Phase 4 Rollback Procedure
+If production sync failures, critical API connection timeouts, or failed health checks emerge at any point during the DNS cutover window, execute the following rollback sequence immediately:

+1. **Halt DNS propagation** — if the TTL change has not yet fully propagated, revert the public DNS A record to point back to the on-premises Proxmox `01-web-frontend` public gateway IP (`10.0.1.10`) before any further changes are made.
+2. **Re-enable on-premises traffic routing** — confirm the local Nginx gateway is still active and accepting connections.
+If it was shut down as part of the cutover, bring it back up immediately.
+3. **Suspend the AWS MGN cutover job** — return to the AWS MGN console, select the affected source servers, and revert them to a pre-cutover replication state to prevent the staging instances from being finalized as production.
+4. **Preserve the failed AWS instance state** — do not terminate EC2 instances or snapshots created during the failed cutover.
+Retain them for post-incident diagnostics to identify the root cause before reattempting.
+5. **Document the failure point** — log the exact stage at which the failure occurred (Target Group health, Security Group rejection, DB parity mismatch, or DNS propagation error) to inform the remediation plan before scheduling a second cutover window.